Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Certification via Atomic Norm Minimization

 In practice, we can solve the ANM with atoms of the form in Eq.~\eqref{eq:vector_a} via a semidefinite program (SDP):

 where $T \in \mathbb C^{m \times m}$ is a Hermitian Toeplitz matrix that admits a decomposition $ T = \sum_{f \in F } w(f) a(f) a(f)^*$ (see \cite[Lemma 2.2]{tang2013compressed}), where $w(f) >0$ and $F \subset [-\frac{1}{2},\frac{1}{2}]$ denote the support set of active frequencies.
-In brief, the linear matrix inequality in Eq.~\eqref{eq:sdp} ensures that $y$ lies in the subspace spanned by vectors $a(f)$, while the objective promotes low-rank $T$, thus enforcing sparsity in the frequency domain.
-Once the optimal $T$ is found, the frequencies can be recovered from $T$ using Prony's method.
+In brief, the constraint in Eq.~\eqref{eq:sdp} ensures that the matrix is positive semi-definite and that $y$ lies in the subspace spanned by vectors $a(f)$.
+The objective promotes low-rank $T$, thus enforcing sparsity in the frequency domain.
+Once the optimal $T$ is found, the frequencies can be recovered from $T$ using Prony's method \cite{plonka2014prony}.

 Crucially, the correctness of these recovered frequencies can be certified by solving the associated dual problem: